detomon/unicode-table/README.md

 Unicode Lookup Table
 ====================

-This script generates a Unicode character lookup table with linear access time.
+This script generates an Unicode character lookup table with linear access time.
 It creates a header and source file usable within C/C++.
 The data is contained in the files [UnicodeData.txt](http://www.unicode.org/Public/8.0.0/ucd/UnicodeData.txt) and [SpecialCasing.txt](http://www.unicode.org/Public/8.0.0/ucd/SpecialCasing.txt) and can be found on [http://www.unicode.org]().
 Currently Unicode version 8.0.0 is used, but the files can be replaced with newer versions in the future.

 Available Informations
 ----------------------